A closer look: Pale Gums in Dogs

 Healthy dogs have pink to light red gums; normal pigmentation can cause gums to appear darker in certain spots.
 Examination of the mouth and gum color while dogs are healthy provides owners a visual baseline to help identify any changes in the future.
 In some cases, comparing to another pet in the household can also provide a useful baseline.

-Pale gums are confirmed by lifting the upper lip, applying pressure to the gum, releasing pressure, the observing how long it takes for color to return, which should take no longer than 1 or 2 seconds.
+Pale gums are confirmed by lifting the upper lip, applying pressure to the gum, releasing pressure, and observing how long it takes for color to return, which should take no longer than 1 or 2 seconds.

 Pale or white gums can be caused by a number of underlying conditions.

-Anemia the most common cause of pale gums in dogs.
+Anemia: the most common cause of pale gums in dogs.
 Anemia is a state of inadequate red blood cells in the bloodstream, and can be caused by blood loss, breakdown of red blood cells, or decreased production of red blood cells.

 The paleness of the gums is not always representative of the severity of the underlying condition.
 Most conditions that result in pale gums are emergencies so urgent veterinary care is required in any dog with pale gums.